Bring Me The Horizon

 This film features a full live set from the Electric Factory in Philadelphia, PA including tracks from "Define The Great Line" and “They’re Only Chasing Safety."

-Runtime: 1 hr 25 minOn 12/21/12, the metal community came together to celebrate the life of Mitch Lucker & raise money for his daughter's future education with an evening of collaborative performances between past/present Suicide Silence members and elite vocalists.
+Runtime: 1 hr 25 minOn December 21, 2012, the metal community came together in an amazing way to celebrate the life of Mitch Lucker & raise money for his daughter's future education with an unforgettable evening of collaborative performances between past/present Suicide Silence members and elite heavy vocalists that created a defining emotional event forever captured on video and audio.
+Throughout the historic event, Suicide Silence band members played as these guests vocalists covered their songs.
+The band will be donating 100% of their artist royalties to Mitch’s daughter’s education, the Kenadee Lucker Education Fund.

 Live in Columbus